 Notes For Tourists to Miyanoshita and the

-Immediate Vicinity, With Complete Time Tables of
+Immediate Vicinity, With Compliments of the

 A Brief History of the Fujiya Hotel (Fuji View Hotel).

 The hotel was founded by Mr. Sennosuke Yamaguchi.
 Yamaguchi was a delegate on an early Japanese diplomatic mission to the United States and Europe (Iwakura Mission, 1871~1873).
 Because of this experience, he was determined to create a Western style hotel in the Hakone area catering to the tourist trade.
 On his return to Japan he purchased an established Japanese inn, the "Fujiya Ryokan" (Wisteria Inn) at Miyanoshita (pronounced "Mee-yan-o-shi-ta") in the Hakone District.
 This was a large two story Japanese style (non-Victorian) building configured in a "L" shape with two major wings.
 He renamed the Japanese inn the Fujiya Hotel and by 1878 it was catering to foreign tourists.
 This building was destroyed by fire in December of 1883.
 By 1885 Yamaguchi had reopened the hotel on an interim basis as a one story Japanese style inn which was know as the Aerie.
 I believe that this is an early photograph showing that structure.
 This building remained, at least as late as 1894, even after the new Fujiya Hotel was opened.
 A single story building called the "Eyrie" is shown in a ca 1964 sketch map and this is probably the Aerie.